-The dancer and choreographer, Jonas Chéreau considers dance as a field of adventures and encounters, a space where a non-hierarchical poetics is weaved by the performers through their bodies.
+The dancer and choreographer Jonas Chéreau considers dance as a field of adventures and encounters, a space where a non-hierarchical poetics is weaved by the performers through their bodies.
 After studying history, he followed his dance studies at the CNDC in Angers under the direction of Emmanuelle Huynh.
-He takes part of the Danceweb program coached by Philipp Gehmacher and Christine de Smedt during the Impulstanz festival.
+He takes part in the Danceweb program coached by Philipp Gehmacher and Christine de Smedt at the Impulstanz festival.
 Within this context, he takes part of the dance piece All Cunningham, 50 Years of Dance by Boris Charmatz.

 In parallel, he works as a performer for different artists such as: Daniel Larrieu, Laure Bonicel, Mickaël Phelippeau, Lilia Mestre, Sara Manente, Fanny de Chaillé and Phillipe Ramette, Anne Collod, Jocelyn Cottencin, Carole Perdereau, Alain Buffard, Pauline Brun and Diederik Peeters.